ElGap/ai-composer/README.md

 import { Composer } from '@elgap/ai-composer';

 /**
- * Configuration
+ * Configuration.
- */
+ * Model is only required paramether, baseUrl (default to http://localhost:11434 for Ollama) and temperature
-const model: string = 'llama3.1:latest'; //Set model to math your locally running agent const baseUrl: string = 'http://localhost:11434'; //Default for Ollama, adjust if it's elsewhere const temperature: number = 0.7; // 0 for precision, 1.0 for creativity
+ * (default to 0.7) are optional but they are added here for clarity */ const model: string = 'llama3.1:latest'; //Set model name to match your locally running model const baseUrl: string = 'http://localhost:11434'; //Default for Ollama, adjust if it's elsewhere const temperature: number = 0.7; // 0 for precision, 1.0 for creativity